blueyi/Download_bcz/README.md

 abandoned	The abandoned building was spooky and full of debris.	/sentence_audios_dat/example_2_32647_1359437098.dat
 ```
 then you will get downloaded file name like this:`abandoned_The abandoned house looks so terrifying_fm.dat`
-3. If you need a subname of your download file name, you need rename your text file name to end with `_sometheing`, then the file name your downloaded will end with `_sometheing`.
+3.If you need a subname of your download file name, you need rename your text file name to end with `_sometheing`, then the file name your downloaded will end with `_sometheing`.
-4. Pass an arrgument `-d` to download directly, command is `Download.exe -d file1.txt file2.txt`, your text file maybe like this:
+4.Pass an arrgument `-d` to download directly, command is `Download.exe -d file1.txt file2.txt`, your text file maybe like this:
 >direct_down_test.txt

 ```